Video recruitment SaaS providers often advertise that including recorded video interviews in your recruitment process will save you a ton of money.

-You will be able to interview more candidates, but spend less time with the most time wearing phases of the recruiting funnel.
+You will be able to interview more candidates and spend less time on the most time-consuming phases of the recruiting funnel.
 This means that you will be equipped with more and better quality information earlier in the recruiting process, and this saves time in the next steps.

 What is also noticeable in the example above is that the time savings exist even if we eliminate the phone screening altogether.
 This means that using video interviews can save time even when it's not replacing another method.

 At this point the employee has already become expensive, not to mention the opportunity cost of not hiring a more fitting candidate.

-According to our 2020 Candidate Survey, 82.4% of our candidates were somewhat or very satisfied with video interview as a recruitment method.
-The benefits of an enhanced employer brand are difficult to measure, but in practice, they will present themselves as a larger number of high-quality candidates.
+According to our 2020 Candidate Survey, 82.4% of candidates were somewhat, or very satisfied with video interviews as a recruitment method.
+The benefits of an enhanced employer brand are difficult to measure but, in practice, they will present themselves as a larger number of high-quality candidates.

 What can we learn?

-Recorded video interviews provide the recruiters with an easy-to-use method that will make their jobs easier by providing more information to ground their decisions on.
-This information will help recruiters make better decisions and provide candidates better chances to prove their competence.
+The time saved with video interviews depends on several factors; the amount of candidates recruiters usually screen, how much time they spend screening the candidates, and how many candidates they interview personally.
+Recorded video interviews provide the recruiters with an easy-to-use method that will make their jobs simpler by providing more information to ground their decisions on.
+This information will help recruiters make better decisions and provide candidates with better chances to prove their competence.